Looking for the best advice on on how to get organized from the internet for mamas?

 Exhibit E: Me on my daily walk

-If you look around your house and overwhelmed by the chaos, WELCOME TO THE CLUB.
+If you look around your house and are overwhelmed by the chaos, WELCOME TO THE CLUB.
 The thing about keeping my house clean is, welllllll..FIVE PEOPLE LIVE HERE.
 The struggle is real.
 The five-minute pickup has made this struggle a LOT easier to handle.
 Put it on your to-do list and rock it out!
 I usually do one right after the kids leave for school in the morning and one right before my husband comes home, just to get things back in their place.
 Think ya ain’t got time for that?
 Set a timer and give it a whirl.
 You will be amazed at how much can be accomplished in five uninterrupted minutes!
 (Let’s be honest, children have been conceived in less time.)
 Make your kiddos help, too!
 I use the 2nd five-minute pickup of the day to have them put away their own things under my expert direction.
 Which leads me to….

 Exhibit F: My dining room table.
 I can put a HURT on this mess in 5 motivated minutes!
 (I know, Mountain Dew.
 DON’T JUDGE!
 It was my birthday.
 And because I am KLASSY, I like Mountain Dew on my birthday.
 Said birthday also explains the gift bags.
 And the cake carrier.
 YOU GET THE IDEA.)